-For a synthetic material which usually struggles in temperature regulation, this product performs surprisingly well, as reviewers will attest, perhaps due to the draft collar that regulates heat.
+For synthetic bag insulation which usually struggles in temperature regulation, this product performs surprisingly well, as reviewers will attest, perhaps due to the draft collar that regulates heat.
 Additionally, the material is made from a high 350T thread count, making it smooth and soft while retaining a high-density filler that works hard to keep you comfortable.

-This bag is a light three-pounds and compresses down to 8.5” x 9.8” packed size in its stuff sack.
+This bag is super light at three-pounds and compresses down to 8.5” x 9.8” packed size in its stuff sack.
 Perhaps one of the best qualities, the sack has a double zipper design that is meant to cut down on zipper snagging, meaning you won’t be in the fight of your life for some ventilation on warmer nights.
-If you prefer to be toasty and end up sweating too much, don’t worry, the material is machine washable.
+If you prefer to be toasty and end up sweating too much, don’t worry, the material can be put through a washing machine.

 Ohuhu – Best Detachable

-Ohuhu comes in a compressible double size and combines lightweight technology with convenient design to create one of the best sleeping bags with a detachable option we could find.
+Ohuhu comes in a compressible double size and combines ultralight sleeping bag technology with convenient design to create one of the best sleeping bags with a detachable option we could find.
 This option is great for backpackers with small children or for those who travel in pairs but sometimes like their own space.

-Some adults even used this as a single sleeping bag because they preferred the leg room it provided, unlike tight mummy styles.
+Some adults even used this as a single sleeping bag because they preferred the wiggle room in the leg, unlike the tight mummy shape.
 For those with claustrophobia or nightmares, this could be a good option.

-Ohuhu is designed to be comfortable down to 35 degrees Fahrenheit in both forms and is made with a water-resistant polyester material that should keep campers warm and dry in a variety of climates.
-The product comes with two bonus pillows for added neck support and compresses down to a 13” height.
+Ohuhu meets sleeping bag temperature ratings down to 35 degrees Fahrenheit in both forms and is made with a water-resistant polyester material that should keep campers warm and dry in a variety of climates.
+The product comes with two bonus pillows for added neck support, a full length zipper, and compresses down to a 13” height.